-The Andrews Homestead is open to the public on Sundays from 11-3 during the months of May and October!
+The Andrews Homestead is open to the public in 2023 for the following events:

 424 West Main Street, Meriden, CT 06451